Gilmer County Vehicle Impound Guide

 • Their valid driver's license.

-• Authorization from you (a signed note or letter stating they are authorized to pick up the vehicle).
+• A signed and dated authorization letter from you stating that they are authorized to pick up the vehicle on your behalf.

 • A copy of the vehicle title or registration (proving ownership).